-The Practicum is similar to a Thesis, but emphasizes a practical application of knowledge or skill in a new way.
-Students conduct in-depth, practice-based research in producing a capstone project that is understood in relationship to its cultural context as well as the student’s career path.
+The Thesis Research and Writing are a two part class that supports students in the process of in-depth practice based researching writing connected to their Thesis.
+The Thesis emphasizes a practical application of knowledge or skill in a new way.
+At the end of the two courses students will produce a Thesis project and paper that is understood in relation to its cultural context as well as the student’s career path.

-Electives allow students to hone techniques in making, participate in internships, global studios, or further pursue couses in history, theory, and criticism.
-Students are required to take two electives at level 200 to 600.
-Graduate level options at 500 and above include Applied Systems Thinking, Design Ecologies, Critical Pedagogy, Critical Inquiry, Integrated Practice, Contemporary Print Seminar
+Electives allow students to hone techniques in making, participate in internships, global studios, or further pursue courses in history, theory, and criticism.
+Students are required to take two electives during their time in the program.
+Graduate level electives include Applied Systems Thinking, Styles of Facilitation and Collaboration, Critical Pedagogy, Critical Theory, Creative Writing among others.

 Each semester in the MFA Applied Craft + Design program we focus on vital themes that make a lifelong creative practice viable.
 These themes are explored within AC+D’s curriculum through making, collaboration and iteration.